-I first got into Amateur Radio back in Germany about 20+ years ago.
+I first got into Amateur Radio back in Germany in the mid 80's.
 The bbs scene, the Internet and other things

 came along and so playing with radios fell by the wayside.
 Got back into the hobby in April 2011 and having fun with

 I'm currently QRV from 80m - 6m, and mostly active on CW & RTTY.
 Sometimes I pull out a microphone for contests or the occasional repeater contact.

 Current radios are TS-590sg and FT-1000MP paired with an AL-811h amplifier.
 For 2m/70cm APRS IGate and